 Post-traumatic stress disorder (PTSD)

-Post-traumatic stress disorder (PTSD) is a specific type of anxiety, where you feel very stressed or fearful about something traumatic that’s happened to you, such as an accident or violent assault.
-Military personnel can experience PTSD after being in combat, for instance.
+Post-traumatic stress disorder (PTSD) is a specific type of anxiety, where you feel very stressed or fearful about something traumatic that’s happened to you.

 Panic disorder is when you have panic attacks on a regular basis.
 A panic attack can make you feel nauseated, sweaty, shaky and lightheaded, and you may feel your heart beating very quickly or irregularly (palpitations).
 They may not be harmful in a physical sense, but panic attacks can be very frightening.